Flash flooding forces evacuation of elementary school in western Maryland - WTOP News

 BALTIMORE (AP) — Flooding in rural western Maryland forced the evacuation of an elementary school Tuesday afternoon as water began to breach the second floor, according to local officials.

-Homes and businesses in downtown Westernport were also inundated with floodwaters following hours of heavy rain.
+Homes and businesses in downtown Westernport were also inundated with floodwaters after hours of heavy rain.

 Officials reassured the public that students and staff were safe as concerned parents and other community members posted on social media wondering how long the emergency situation would last at Westernport Elementary School.